bevyengine/bevy/release-content/release-notes/pccm.md

 Additionally, a bug was fixed where the transform of each cubemap reflection probe wasn't being taken into account in the shader.
 I believe that this was being masked because most cubemaps are rendered in world space and therefore most cubemap reflection probes have an identity rotation.

-A new example, pccm, has been added, demonstrating the effect of parallax correction.
+A new example, `pccm`, has been added, demonstrating the effect of parallax correction.
 It shows a scene consisting of an outer textured cube with an inner reflective cuboid.
 The outer textured cube contains a reflection probe containing a snapshot of the scene (pre-rendered in Blender).
 Parallax correction can be toggled on and off in the example in order to demonstrate its effect.